succinctlabs/zk-residency/projects/rollkit-zk-ibc/rollkit-zk-ibc.md

 ---
 ## Problem

 Celestia does not have a VM to minimize on-chain state and can only send and receive TIA , its native asset, via IBC.
 This means that native rollups of Celestia cannot form a trust-minimized bridge to it.
 By adding a ZK verifier for rollups, Celestia plans to enable rollups to form trust-minimized bridges to it.
-This means each rollup has a ZK Account on Celestia.
+This means each rollup becomes a Celestia ZK Account.

 Rollkit is a native sovereign rollup stack built by Celestia Labs, and does not come with an enshrined bridge.
 Forming a bridge to another chain currently requires relying on committee-based bridges.
-It wants the ability to establish a trust-minimized bridge to another chain, starting with Celestia via the IBC protocol.
+We want the ability to establish a trust-minimized bridge to another chain, starting with Celestia via a new IBC client that verifies a rollup’s state transition function which comprises of its fork choice rule, an execution proof, and a blob inclusion proof.

 ## Solution